bghammill/bghammill.github.io/ims-02-explore/ims-02-lesson-01/index.md

 EDA is all about learning the structure of a dataset through a series of numerical and graphical techniques.
 When you do EDA, you'll look for both general trends and interesting outliers in your data.
 You'll also generate questions that will help inform subsequent analysis.

 The emphasis of the first two lessons is on visualization: how to create and interpret graphical displays of your data.
-The third lesson focuses on numerical summaries of distributions and utilizes a simple, but powerful coding paradigm in R. We end with a case study that will allow you to synthesize these concepts and apply them to a more complex dataset that contains information on the characteristics of email that are associated with it being spam.
+The third lesson focuses on numerical summaries of distributions.
+We end with a case study that will allow you to synthesize these concepts and apply them to a more complex dataset that contains information on the characteristics of email that are associated with it being spam.

-Before beginning the tutorial, we recommend you have some exposure to the R language and that you've taken the Getting Started with Data tutorial in this series.
+Before beginning the tutorial, we recommend you have some exposure to the SAS language and that you've taken the Getting Started with Data tutorial in this series.

 Let's get started.